 CardEntryMethods

-This option sets the card entry options presented to the customer on the start screen.
-If it is not set, the default values (CARD_ENTRY_METHOD_MAG_STRIPE
+This setting determines the card entry options that display for the customer on the start screen.

 Card entry methods

-To allow manual card entry in addition to the default methods, add CARD_ENTRY_METHOD_MANUAL
+• Add CARD_ENTRY_METHOD_MANUAL to allow manual card entry in addition to the default methods.

-.
-If you are using Remote Pay Cloud or Payment Connector, you can also set CARD_ENTRY_METHODS.ALL
+• Set CARD_ENTRY_METHODS.ALL if you are using Remote Pay Cloud or Payment Connector.

-For compliance reasons, card information can only be entered on the Clover device; you cannot enter card information for the customer on your POS and then pass it to the device.
+For Payment Card Industry Data Security Standard (PCI DSS) compliance, card information can only be entered on the Clover device; card information for the customer cannot be entered on your POS and then passed on to the device.

 saleRequest.setCardEntryMethods(CloverConnector.CARD_ENTRY_METHOD_MANUAL |